From SETA to QCTO : Understanding the Transition

 Learnerships comprised of two components:

-- Assessments were conducted by accredited Training Service Providers following the completion of each learning programme throughout the duration the learnership (12 months).
+- Assessments conducted by accredited Training Service Providers following the completion of each learning programme (LP) throughout the duration of the learnership (typically 12 months).

 QCTO Learnerships